 Sheng Wang –

-Sheng Wang has a B.S. in Biological Sciences from China Agricultural University in Beijing, China.
+Sheng has a B.S. in Biological Sciences from China Agricultural University in Beijing, China.
 He recently concluded postgraduate work at the National Institute of Biological Sciences in Beijing.
-In his previous research, Sheng worked on projects involving genetic knock-out organisms, construction of a stable cell line with DNA-methylation silenced EGFP and subsequent screening for epigenetic regulators, identification of postzygotic mutations in donor tissues using whole genome sequencing data, and the creation of a next-generation sequencing library using a custom-designed autism related genes panel.
-In his time at the Willsey Lab, Sheng will continue to lead cutting edge research using next-generation sequencing data and systems biological analyses.
+In his previous research, Sheng worked on projects involving genetic knock-out organisms, construction of a stable cell line with DNA-methylation silenced EGFP and subsequent screening for epigenetic regulators, identification of postzygotic mutations in donor tissues using whole genome sequencing data, and the creation of a next-generation sequencing library using a custom-designed autism-related genes panel.
+In his time at the Willsey Lab, Sheng will continue to lead cutting-edge research using next-generation sequencing data and systems biological analyses.

 – View Sheng Wang’s Curriculum Vitae –

 Nia received her B.A. in Biochemical Molecular Biology from the University of California, Berkeley.
 She is currently pursuing her Ph.D. at UCSF as part of the multi-disciplinary TETRAD program.
 Nia joined the Willsey Lab in Spring 2017, where she is working to characterize the interaction network of NRXN1, a central protein in ASD pathology, at different stages of neuronal differentiation.

 Xin Zhao –

 Xin is currently pursuing her Ph.D. at Shanghai Jiao Tong University focusing on Tourette Syndrome.
 Xin Zhao joined the Willsey Lab as a visiting graduate scholar in January 2018.
 During her time in the Willsey Lab, Xin will use next-generation sequencing data and systems biological analyses to analyze genetic data to better understand the underlying neurobiology of disorders such as Tourette Syndrome.